What Percentage of Internet Traffic Is Mobile in 2020?

 In 2011 – the number stood at an impressive 2.267 billion.

-By the end of 2019 the number of mobile phone users is forecast to reach 4.68 billion.
+By the end of 2019, the number of mobile phone users was forecast to reach 4.68 billion.

 We can do so many things with our devices that were unthinkable just 10 years ago.
 Playing games in the metro, watching YouTube in public transport, checking the stock market while at the grocery store…

 The list goes on and on.
 You can also post online a picture of the cappuccino and New York cheesecake that you are enjoying right now!